sdercolin/vlabeler/README.md

 - UTAU singer labeler

   If you want to edit multiple `oto.ini` files under a singer voicebank, please use this labeler.
-  Please set the singer's root folder (which usually contains a `charactor.txt` file) as the `Sample Directory` when you create the project.
+  Please set the singer's root folder (which usually contains a `character.txt` file) as the `Sample Directory` when you create the project.

 #### Working on audio labels (Continuous mode)